replicatedhq/help-center/content/api/support-bundle-yaml.md

 ## Support Bundle

 Replicated's standalone Support Bundle allows you to diagnose problems with any app, deployed any way, anywhere.
 This is the reference documentation for the Support Bundle YAML syntax.
-To get started with support bundles, see the [Support Bundle Guide](/guides/support-bundle).

 - [Support Bundle Collection Specs](/api/support-bundle-yaml-specs/shared) allows you to specify which commands to run and files to collect to gather diagnostic info about your on-prem application.
 - [Support Bundle Collection Lifecycle](/api/support-bundle-yaml-lifecycle/root) allows you to modify the end-customer's experience with custom messaging, automatic analysis of collected files, and more.